Homemade Self-Rising Flour is easy to make with just three ingredients: all-purpose flour, baking powder and salt.

 This recipe is a keeper for all of us who use all-purpose flour and self-rising flour as ingredients in favorite recipes.

 DISCLAIMER (Not Sponsored).
 I have not been paid to endorse pictured products.
-Delighted to share what I purchase and enjoy using.
+Delighted to share the ingredients I purchased and used to make this recipe.

 Recently, I needed the self-rising flour to use in a recipe and didn’t have any.
 So, I made some homemade self-rising flour and that’s the inspiration for this recipe.